clemensv/avrotize/avrojson.md

 limitations.
 JSON does not define binary data, date or time types.
-JSON also has no concept of a type-hint for data structures (i.e. objects), which would allow serialization frameworks to establish an unambiguous mapping between a data type in a programming language or schema and the serialized type in JSON.
+JSON also has no concept of a type-hint for data structures (i.e. objects), which would allow serialization frameworks to establish an unambiguous mapping between a data type in a programming language or schema and the encoded type in JSON.

 There are, however, commonly used conventions to address these shortcomings of the core JSON specification: